happybono/SonataSmooth/README.md

 > Renamed all code elements, file names, and app metadata to reflect the 'SonataSmooth' project name.
 </details>

+## Required Components & Setup
+### Prerequisites
+- .NET Framework 4.7.2 or later
+- Windows Operating System (Windows 10 or later recommended)
+- Visual Studio 2019 or newer (for development)
+- Microsoft Office (Excel) – **Required for Excel export functionality** via Interop

+### Dependencies
+- `System.Windows.Forms`
+- `System.Threading.Tasks`
+- `System.Linq`
+- `Microsoft.Office.Interop.Excel` (for Excel export)

+### Initial Setup
+- Clone or download the repository.
+- Open the solution file (.sln) in Visual Studio.
+- Add necessary references if required.
+- Build the project.
+- Run the application.

+## Execution Instructions
+1. **Launch the Application** : Run the compiled .exe file or start the project from Visual Studio.
+2. **Input Data** : Enter numeric values manually, paste from clipboard, or drag-and-drop text/HTML.
+3. **Select Filter** : Choose a smoothing algorithm and configure kernel width and polynomial order.
+4. **Calibrate** : Click the Calibrate button to apply the selected filter.
+5. **Review Results** : View the smoothed output in the second list box.
+6. **Export** : Click Export to save results as CSV or Excel, with optional chart visualization.

 ## Features & Algorithms
 ### 1. Initialization & Input Processing
 #### How it works